 Applicants must meet all admission requirements before they can be processed by the Office of Admissions and are then presented to the Admissions Committee.
 This committee comprises faculty, alumni, and upper-level student representatives.
 Careful review of applications is ongoing.
 Consideration is given only to candidates who have submitted completed AADSAS applications and fees.
 If an applicant has a fee reduction waiver letter from AADSAS, a copy of this letter should be forwarded via email so that the supplemental application fee can be waived.

 A non-refundable $75 supplemental application fee is required at time of application.

 Interviews are by invitation only and sent after thorough review of submitted material.
-Most interviews take place during the fall term of each year and are full-day events.
-The day is comprised of a personal interview with a faculty member and presentations by various department chairs and directors.
+Most interviews take place during the fall term of each year.
+The interview is composed of personal interviews with members of our faculty, and presentations by various department chairs and directors.
 Applicants have an opportunity to interact with our current dental students and tour the School of Dental Medicine facilities.

 During the interview, applicants are expected to display evidence of personal exposure to the field of dentistry, as well as qualities of maturity, motivation, and integrity.
 Personal interviews do not guarantee admission.

 The School of Dental Medicine is committed to recruiting, enrolling, and graduating a diverse population of students.